keremdiren1/markdownlar/aqui/interpreter(unfinished).md

   this.env.parameters.delete(node.iterator);
 }
   evaluateIfStatement(node) { // If the type of the node is an if statement, this part starts.
-    const condition = this.evaluateExpression(node.condition); // This part creates a condition constant that has a value based on the evaluateExpression method (further explained below). if (this.isTruthy(condition)) { // This part activates depending on the condition and the isTruthy method (further explained below). for (const statement of node.thenBranch) {
+    const condition = this.evaluateExpression(node.condition); // This part creates a condition constant that has a value based on the evaluateExpression method. if (this.isTruthy(condition)) { // This part activates depending on the condition and the isTruthy method, which returns true or false depending on condition. for (const statement of node.thenBranch) {
-        this.evaluateNode(statement); // Calls the evaluateNode method with a node.thenBranch as its input.
+        this.evaluateNode(statement); // Calls the evaluateNode method, which executes the code in the if statement.
       }
     } else if (node.elseBranch && node.elseBranch.length > 0) {
       for (const statement of node.elseBranch) {
-        this.evaluateNode(statement); // Calls the evaluateNode method with a node.elseBranch as its input.
+        this.evaluateNode(statement); // Calls the evaluateNode method, which executes the code in the else statement (if there is one).
       }
     }
   }